-Because of the nature of our business, we may become subject to material claims of infringement by competitors and other third parties with respect to current or future software applications, trademarks or other proprietary rights.
+Due to the nature of our business, we may become subject to material claims of infringement by competitors and other third parties with respect to current or future software applications, trademarks or other proprietary rights.
 We expect that software developers will increasingly be subject to infringement claims as the number of software applications and competitors in our industry segment grows and the functionality of software applications in different industry segments overlaps.
 Any such claims, whether meritorious or not, could be time-consuming, result in costly litigation, cause shipment delays or require us to enter into royalty or licensing agreements with third parties, which may not be available on terms that we deem acceptable, if at all.
+In addition, we may decide to settle a claim or action against us, which settlement could be costly.
+We may also be liable for any past infringement.
+If there is an adverse ruling against us in an infringement lawsuit, an injunction could be issued barring production or sale of any infringing product.
+It could also result in a damage award equal to a reasonable royalty or lost profits or, if there is a finding of willful infringement, treble damages.
 Any of these claims could disrupt our business and have a material adverse effect on our results of operations and financial condition.